mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 that never looks at that stuff.
 It looks through and says, Oh, this looks weird here.
 So, you know, I, I just think they just serve different purposes.
-Now that said, I think that, code reviews are generally less thorough than paraprogramming because usually code reviews, people just will do it like on get hub or in Bitbucket or whatever, like on the web.
+Now that said, I think that, code reviews are generally less thorough than pair programming because usually code reviews, people just will do it like on Github or in Bitbucket or whatever, like on the web.
 And they don't actually pull the code down and run it.
 And.
 Step through it and look at the diff and like try to figure out like, most people won't go through